Kailashcj/seatreservation/README.md

 2. Web reservation of required seats for a given date and time based upon availability
 3. Walk-in reservation of seats using the same web app
+4. View bookings in the system for a specific date
-4. Reservation and customer data stored persistently in mongoDB database
+5. Reservation and customer data stored persistently in mongoDB database.
+    > show dbs
+        seats   0.000GB
+    > show tables
+        bookings

 # Requirements